Finishing

 Confirm the body bonding checkpoints before doing anything else:

-- All joints fully cured (minimum 24 hours, full cure per G/Flex spec)
+- All joints sifficiently cured (minimum 10 hours for G/Flex spec)

 - No visible gaps at any joint line